HaleOIC/Tai-e-Framework/NJU/note.md

 - Each execution of an IR statement transforms an input state to a new output state
 - The input (output) state is associated with the program point before (after) the statement

-Data-flow analysis is to find a solution to a set of safe-approximation directed constraints on the IN[s]’s and OUT[s]’s, for all statements s.
+Data-flow analysis is to find a solution to a set of safe-approximation directed constraints on the IN[s]’s and OUT[s]’s for all statements s.

 - constraints based on semantics of statements (transfer functions)
 - constraints based on the flows of control